VinodLouis/Polymer2.0-poc/README.md

 1. Design is currently not good just collapsible sort of instead should have been some table or carousel.
 2. If Visualization is thought of it would be interesting to convert this data to chart of time series.
 3. Unit test cases are incomplete as of now.
+4. As its built on html5 web components on shadow dom, not tested in all browser.